ElrikGroupCo/docs-flightsayer/flight_status.md

                 + 1 - probabilitiy of between 30 and 60 minutes of delay
                 + 2 - probability of between 60 and 120 minutes of delay
                 + 3 - probability of 2+ hours of delay
+            + risk (FlightsayerRisk, required) - description of risk represented by delay_index
             + causes (array[DelayCause], required) - an array of reasons explaining the cause for the prediction.
         + historical_performance (object, optional) - historical on time data for flights that are similar to this (same airline and flight number, same origin and destination, but the exact schedule departure time may vary by an hour).
             + arrival_delay (array[HistoricalDelayValue], required) - An array of 60 values representing the historical arrival performance of this flight over the last 60 days.
 The first value is 60 days ago and the last value in the array is yesterday.